 2 p.m.
 Woodbury The Glebe House & Gertrude Jekyll Garden

 After lunch, we’ll set off for a truly special experience: a visit to the only garden in the United States designed by the British gardener Gertrude Jekyll.
-Known as the most influential garden designer in Britain during the early 20th century, Jekyll’s signature English country garden style awaits us for a delightful stroll!
+Known as the most influential garden designer in Great Britain during the early 20th century, Jekyll’s signature English country garden style awaits us for a delightful stroll!
 The Glebe House, the centerpiece of the garden, was built in 1740 and stands as one of the oldest house museums in New England.
 You’ll step back in time as we tour the rooms where Rev. John Rutgers Marshall, his wife Sarah, their nine children, and three enslaved people lived from 1771 to 1786.
 The house is beautifully furnished with period pieces, including a unique collection of Woodbury-made 18th-century furniture.
 What truly sets this home apart is its place in American history.
 Shortly after the Revolution, it was here that the first Bishop of the Episcopal Church in the United States was elected—a landmark event that set the stage for the separation of church and state and the embrace of religious tolerance in our new nation.

 No comments: